mguymon/lock_jar/README.md

 LockJar manages Java Jars for Ruby.
 Powered by [Naether](https://github.com/mguymon/naether) to create a frankenstein of Bundler and Maven.
 A Jarfile ([example](https://github.com/mguymon/lock_jar/blob/master/spec/Jarfile)) is used to generate a Jarfile.lock that contains all the resolved jar dependencies for scopes runtime, compile, and test.
 The Jarfile.lock can be used to populate the classpath.

-LockJar can be used directly or integrates with Buildr.
+LockJar can be used directly, from the command line, triggered from a Gem install, and integrates with Buildr.

 https://github.com/mguymon/lock_jar